ayacoo/news-tldr/README.md

 ### 3.3 Event / EventListener

-To modify the ChatGPT request, e.g. to change the number of characters, there is an event: `ModifyChatGptContentEvent`.
+To modify the ChatGPT request, e.g. to change the payload, there is an event: `ModifyChatGptContentEvent`.

 ### EventListener registration